hpaluch/ispMach-learn-verilog/README.md

 Please go to [Main Project Page] for table of contents and introduction

-# Lesson 2 - inverter
+# Lesson 3 - counter with RESET

 Now we have 2-bit counter with asynchronous RESET (independent of clock)